dexie-bot/viem/site/pages/docs/ens/actions/getEnsText.md

 # getEnsText

-Gets a text record for specified ENS name.
+Gets a text record for the specified ENS name.

 Calls `resolve(bytes, bytes)` on ENS Universal Resolver Contract.